Eating to learn, learning to eat

 Farm to School programs have been shown to increase the number of fruits and vegetables kids eat by one daily serving.
 And, they carry these habits home.
 Many schools see an increase in school meal participation when farm fresh food is served through Farm to School programs.

-Helps the local economy
+It helps the local economy

 Farm to School can increase market opportunities for farmers, food processors and food manufacturers in Minnesota.
 The dollars spent for food by schools, stays within the local economy.
 In addition, Farm to School brings in additional revenues through increases in student and adult meal participation.